dfrib/emacs_setup/README.md

 That should be it.
 Good luck!

-# TODO:s
+# Extras

 ## Launching the RTags daemon (rdm) prior to Emacs - tmux example

-You can use e.g. [`tmux`](https://github.com/tmux/tmux/wiki) to automatically start `rdm` (with `--no-filemanager`) prior to launching Emacs, e.g. keeping the rdm output in a minor pane to get a feeling of `rdm`'s "state" in case Emacs feezes up.
+You can use e.g. [`tmux`](https://github.com/tmux/tmux/wiki) to automatically start `rdm` (with `--no-filemanager`) prior to launching Emacs, e.g. keeping the rdm output in a minor pane to get a feeling of `rdm`'s "state" in case Emacs freezes up.

 E.g., create a `dev-tmux.sh` file that can be used to start up your dev environment: